kichik/nsis/Contrib/NSISdl/ReadMe.txt

   "success" if success
   otherwise, an error string describing the error

-If you don't want the progess window to appear use NSISdl::download_quiet.
+If you don't want the progress window to appear, use NSISdl::download_quiet.

 Example of usage: